 According to the Skin Cancer Foundation, approximately 1 in 5 Americans will develop skin cancer before the age of 70.
 This adds up to more skin cancer diagnoses in the United States than all other types of cancer combined.
 Fortunately, there are several measures you can take to mitigate the chances of being part of this grim statistic.
 In the guide below, you’ll learn how to stay protected, stay aware and ultimately how to prevent skin cancer both for you and your loved ones.

 Skin cancer prevention starts by understanding that exposure to the outdoors always means exposure to the sun’s harmful UV rays — even when it’s cloudy.
 The best way to combat this?
 Wear sunscreen every day—truly.
 Dermatologists recommend applying a minimum of broad-spectrum SPF 30 sunscreen (about 1.5 ounces total) to all exposed areas of the skin before heading outside.
-Activity and perspiration will wear down your protective layer over time, so if you're unsure how often to reapply sunscreen, the general rule is to reapply to all exposed areas every two hours.
+Activity and perspiration will wear down your protective layer over time, so if you're unsure how often to reapply sunscreen, the general rule is to reapply to all exposed areas every 80 minutes.

 Once you’re set with your first line of defense (sunscreen), it’s now time to consider some general practices around sun safety.
 Here are a few additional tips to help keep your skin cells free of the big “C”: